ibm-cloud-docs/FileStorage/faqs.md

 {: #ethernet}
 {: support}

-Throughput limits are set at a per-volume level.
+Throughput limits are set at the volume level.
 That limit cannot be increased by using a faster Ethernet connection.
 However, with a slower Ethernet connection, your bandwidth can be a potential bottleneck.

 ## Do firewalls and security groups impact performance?
 {: #isolatedstoragetraffic}